cysouw/diathesis/text/c01_introduction.md

 There is a recurrent tendency in the literature to try and reduce such variation to a single valency per verb (viz. its 'real' or 'underlying' valency), and various strategies are employed to arrive at such a prototypical valency [see e.g. @welke2011: Ch.
 9 for a survey].
 That will not be the approach taken here.
 Instead, valency is proposed to be a characteristic of a specific utterance, not of a specific verb.
 So, the examples in [@last] can simple be assigned an ~~utterance valency~~ from zero [@last a] to four [@last e] even though they all use the same lexeme *wehen* as their main verb.

-As a replacement of the traditional lexeme-specific notion of valency (e.g. *geben* is ditransitive), I propose to use the notion of lexeme-specific ~~lexical roles~~ (e.g. *geben* has the roles *giver*, *givee*, *given object*, etc.).
+As a replacement of the traditional lexeme-specific notion of valency (e.g. *geben* is ditransitive), I propose to use the notion of lexeme-specific ~~lexical roles~~ (e.g. *geben* has lexical roles 'giver', 'givee', 'given object', etc.).
 Lexical roles are participants that are treated as an argument of utterance valency in at least one of the possible diatheses of a verb (see the next section for the complete definition of such arguments).
 Looking back at the examples in [@last e], the following lexical roles of *wehen* 'to blow' can be established:

 i. ~~blower~~: the blowing air, *Fahrtwind* 'headwind'. ii. ~~blowee~~: Object moved by the blowing air, *Mütze* 'cap'.